SaelbenNoa/latinify/README.md

 How it works:
 ------
-Works when you load any page that contains Cyrillic alphabet, by automiatically converting it to Latin.
+Works when you load any page that contains Cyrillic alphabet, by automatically converting it to Latin.

 ![use](/images/1280x800.png)